ConduitNetwork/docs/integration_guides/Clouds/centos7template.rst

 There are two parts to this yum installation.
 We are first ensuring some core dependencies are installed for automation as well as cloud-init. git for example is installed for use by ansible playbook automation down the line and is therefore optional if not using ansible.
 The dracut-modules-growroot is responsible for resizing the root partition upon first boot to match the virtual disk size that was potentially adjusted during provisioning.

 A great benefit to using cloud-init is credentials don't have to be locked into the blueprint.
-It is advisable, within |morpheus| , to configure the default cloud-init user that gets created when the vm boots automatically by cloud-init.
+It is advisable, within |conduit| , to configure the default cloud-init user that gets created when the vm boots automatically by cloud-init.
 This is located in the `Administration -> Provisioning -> Cloud-Init` Settings section.

 Network Interfaces
 ^^^^^^^^^^^^^^^^^^